Evolutionary dynamics of glucose-deprived cancer cells: insights from experimentally-informed mathematical modelling

 The dynamics of the population density function $n_r(t,x)$ is governed by the following partial integro-differential equation (PIDE)

-where: \begin{itemize}[leftmargin=*] \item the diffusion term $\displaystyle{\Phi(G,L)\,\frac{\partial^2 n_r}{\partial x^2}}$ models the effects of spontaneous changes in MCT1 expression due to non-genetic instability; \item the advection term $\displaystyle{\Psi(G,L,\mu_r)\,\frac{\partial n_r}{\partial x}}$ models the effects of environment-induced changes in MCT1 expression mediated by lactate-associated signalling pathways; \item the reaction term $\displaystyle{R(x,G,L,\rho_r) \, n_r}$ models the effects of cell proliferation and death under environmental selection on MCT1 expression. \end{itemize} The modelling assumptions underlying the PIDE~\eqref{ePDEn} are described in the following.
+where: \begin{itemize}[leftmargin=*] \item the advection term $\displaystyle{\Psi(G,L,\mu_r)\,\frac{\partial n_r}{\partial x}}$ models the effects of environment-induced changes in MCT1 expression mediated by lactate-associated signalling pathways, i.e. SPCs~(cf. assumption {\bf A3}); \item the diffusion term $\displaystyle{\Phi(G,L)\,\frac{\partial^2 n_r}{\partial x^2}}$ models the effects of fluctuations in MCT1 expression due to epigenetic changes, i.e. FECs~(cf. assumption {\bf A4}); \item the reaction term $\displaystyle{R(x,G,L,\rho_r) \, n_r}$ models the effects of cell proliferation and death under environmental selection on MCT1 expression~(cf. assumption {\bf A5}). \end{itemize} The modelling strategies underlying the PIDE~\eqref{ePDEn} are detailed in the following.